lsoft/DpdtInject/README.md

 Clusters are organized into a tree.
 This tree cannot have a circular dependency, since it is based on constructor argument.
 Dependencies, consumed by the binding in the child cluster, are resolved from the home cluster if exists, if not - from **parent cluster**.

+If some binging does not exist in local cluster, Dpdt will request it from parent cluster at runtime.
+This behavior can be modified by settings `OnlyLocalCluster`/`AllowedCrossCluster`/`MustBeCrossCluster`.

 ## Async resolutions

 Dpdt is a constructor-based injector.
 Async resolutions are not supported because we have not an async constructors.
 Consider using an async factory class.

+## Settings

+Settings are things that modify compile-time cluster code generation.
+THEY ARE NOT WORKING AT RUNTIME.

+## Cross cluster resolutions

+These settings relates with checking for child binding resolutions; they are useful for an additional safety.
+They are applied for each of child resolutions.

+### OnlyLocalCluster

+Each dependency **must** exists in local cluster.
+If not - ongoing compilation will break.
+Note: binding conditions is out of scope, only existing matters.
+You can define a local binding with `When(rt => false)`, and this check will mute.
+So, this setting is not something that can protect you at 100%.
+This is a default behaiour.

+### AllowedCrossCluster

+Any dependency may be in home cluster or parent cluster.
+If local dependecy found at runtime it is used, otherwise request to the parent cluster is performed. (this is default behaviour for old version of Dpdt)

+### MustBeCrossCluster

+NO local dependency allowed, any dependency MUST be in the parent cluster.
+If local dependency found, ongoing compilation will break.
+Note: binding conditions is out of scope, only existing matters.
+You can define a local binding with `When(rt => false)`, and this check will fire.
+So, this setting is not something that can protect you at 100%.

 ## Debugging your clusters and conditional clauses